objektwerks/spark/README.md

 .sbtopts
 --------
 1. Create an .sbtopts file in the project root directory.
-2. Add this line ( to line 1 ): -java-home /Users/objektwerks/.sdkman/candidates/java/8.0.275.hs-adpt
+2. Add this line: -java-home /Users/objektwerks/.sdkman/candidates/java/8.0.275.hs-adpt